 - A Membership Meeting was held in March, 1995 at which the Members considered certain Pension Plan improvements.
-The Members approved an increase in the hourly contribution of 21¢ effective with hours worked on/after June 1, 1995, a further 23¢ effective May 1, 1996, and a further 25.5¢ effective May 1, 1997, such that the Hourly Employer Pension contribution increased in three stages from \$2.095 to \$2.79 effective with hours worked on/after May 1, 1997. - The Current Service monthly Pension increased effective June 1, 1995 from \$75 to \$81 per Year of Credited Service, from \$81 to \$88 effective May 1, 1996. - The Members also approved extending eligibility in the Pension Plan to certain Apprentices, Material Handlers and Sheeter Assistants. - Effective June 1, 1995 Third Year Apprentices earned a monthly Pension of \$45 per Year of Credited Service in return for an hourly contribution of \$1.26, Fourth Year Apprentices/Material Handlers earned a monthly Pension of \$52.50 in return for an hourly contribution of \$1.47, and Fifth Year Apprentices/Sheeter Assistants earned a monthly Pension of \$60 in return for an hourly contribution of \$1.68.
+The Members approved an increase in the hourly contribution of 21¢ effective with hours worked on/after June 1, 1995, a further 23¢ effective May 1, 1996, and a further 25.5¢ effective May 1, 1997, such that the Hourly Employer Pension contribution increased in three stages from \$2.095 to \$2.79 effective with hours worked on/after May 1, 1997. - The Current Service monthly Pension increased effective June 1, 1995 from \$75 to \$81 per Year of Credited Service, from \$81 to \$88 effective May 1, 1996. - The Members also approved extending eligibility in the Pension Plan to certain Apprentices, Material Handlers and Sheeter Assistants. - Effective June 1, 1995 Third Year Apprentices earned a monthly Pension of \$45 per Year of Credited Service in return for an hourly contribution of \$1.26, Fourth Year Apprentices/Material Handlers earned a monthly Pension of \$52.50 in return for an hourly contribution of \$1.47, and Fifth Year Apprentices/Sheeter Assistants earned a monthly Pension of \$60 in return for an hourly contribution of \$1.68. - Effective February 24, 1995, all the Trustees of the Pension Fund were appointed by the Union or elected by Members.
+Prior to this date, 50% of the Board of Trustees was constituted by Contributing Employers.

 - The Current Service monthly Pension increased \$96 from \$88 effective May 1st, 1997. - The Board of Trustees were required to amend the Plan in order to conform to Revenue Canada's requirements for registration.
-Effective January 1, 1997 there would no longer be a refund equal to 50% of contributions for non-vested persons.

-- Effective January 1, 1997, eligibility for a Disability Pension was amended such that, if the onset of disability was on/after January 1, 1997, the Member must have been disabled to the extent that he/she was unable to perform the duties of any occupation for which he/she is reasonably suited, having regard for his/her education, training or experience.
+Effective January 1, 1997 there would no longer be a refund equal to 50% of contributions for non-vested persons. - Effective January 1, 1997, eligibility for a Disability Pension was amended such that, if the onset of disability was on/after January 1, 1997, the Member must have been disabled to the extent that he/she was unable to perform the duties of any occupation for which he/she is reasonably suited, having regard for his/her education, training or experience.
 If the onset of disability was on/before December 31, 1996, the previous eligibility rule still applied that was, the person must be medically unfit to perform the duties required in the Sheet Metal industry. - The Pensions earned to December 31, 1997 by all unretired Plan Members, including Terminated Vested Members, were increased by 7%.
 All persons in receipt of a Pension received an increase of 7% starting with their Pension for January 1998.